Sri Lanka on alert for attacks by militants dressed in uniforms

 Authorities suspect members of two little known groups - National Thawheedh Jamaath (NTJ) and Jammiyathul Millathu Ibrahim - of carrying out the Easter attacks, though Islamic State has claimed responsibility.

-Prime Minister Ranil Wickremesinghe said a tight-knit group of people were involved, mostly close friends and families.
-They mostly spoke face-to-face, possibly to evade electronic surveillance.
+Prime Minister Ranil Wickremesinghe said a tight-knit group of people was involved, mostly close friends and families.
+They spoke face-to-face, possibly to evade electronic surveillance.

 “They (the group) were small enough that they were not using normal communications, instead meeting each other,” Wickremesinghe told Reuters.